Director: Lauren Matz, Ph.D.

 K. Zawicki, Ph.D.

-Course work leading up to the Senior Seminar (WS-499) will concentrate on the following three goals:
+Course work leading up to the Colloquium in Women's Studies (WS-499) will concentrate on the following three goals:

 - Questioning the exclusionary functions of existing knowledge